 Is it better to use a separate modem & router?

-Overall, the pros typically outweigh the cons when it comes to separating your modem and router.
+Overall, the pros typically outweigh the cons when separating your modem and router.
 You have more customization options and flexibility.
 However, if it’s convenience you’re after, you can opt for a gateway from your ISP.

-It’s critical to ensure your home network has the right speeds and security measures in place to serve you and your family.
+It’s critical to ensure your home network has the right speeds and security measures to serve you and your family, so use your address to find the plans specifically available for you.
 Keep connected with our Resource Center for more information about how to make the most of Wi-Fi at home.

 Written by: